 - Criteria For Districts and LEAs of 51 or More Schools

-2. Review the 2018 Golden Radish Award Criteria Explanations.
-Interested in learning more about how other LEAs/districts met the criteria in prior years?
-Click here to view examples from previous award winners.
+2. Review the Golden Radish Award Criteria Explanations.
+Interested in learning more about how other LEAs met the criteria in prior years?
+Click here to view best practices from the 2018 Golden Radish Awardees.

 3. Collect relevant district-wide information and documentation for award criteria.
+Be sure to provide information on how your district works with sustainable and/or Certified Organic farms, innovative ways you partner with your community or utilize your school gardens, and any extraordinary farmers you work with to be eligible for an additional Best Practice Award.
 Note: Honorary Radishes are awarded to programs that satisfy at least 1 criterion within the Bronze level or higher.
 Districts are only be eligible to receive an Honorary award for two years.

-4. View this word document version of the 2018 Application.
-Please note, that this document is for planning purposes only and all final applications must be submitted through the online Award application system.
+4. View a word document version of the 2018 Application.
+Please note, that the word document is for planning purposes only.
+The 2019 application will be released in February.